neeraj9/SignalBlocks/readme.md

 ## A Sneak Peak

-Lets take a sneak peak at a sample c++ source which is required to read audio from a file and apply a constant gain and then stream to a remote html5 app via a websocket server.
+Lets take a sneak peak at a sample c++ source which is required to read audio from a file, apply a constant gain and then stream the output to a remote html5 app via a websocket server.
 The demo can be built via the "websocket_demo" target in the cmake build rule.
 Cool huh!